Integrative Research Center

 - The Center for Protein Assemblies (CPA) will open in 2020 at the TUM Campus in Garching.

-In addition scientists from many chairs, institutes, and the Institute for Advanced Study (IAS) of TUM are also members of the MSB and create further research opportunities.
+In addition scientists from many chairs, institutes, and the Institute for Advanced Study (IAS) of TUM are also principle investigators of the MSB and create further research opportunities.
 The MSB has numerous cooperation links with other labs within the greater area of Munich, e.g. the Helmholtz Center and Max Planck Institutes.

 Communications and Outreach